 - To ensure no patients with COVID-19 symptoms, nor exposure to it, enter our facilities.

 - To reschedule any patients, with non-urgent appointments, with any chronic respiratory conditions, such as COPD or who are immune-compromised or sick.
 We will reschedule them out 4+ weeks.

 - Note: any patients being actively treated for an eye disease, we would prefer to see, in a secure setting, assuming they are not contagious with COVID-19.

-- A Screening Specialist will screen everyone entering at the door with a questionnaire and take their temperature with a non-contact thermometer (ask anyone with 100+ temperature, to leave the facility and see their PCP/local hospital to get tested first before returning).
+- A Screening Specialist will screen everyone entering at the door and take their temperature with a non-contact thermometer (ask anyone with 100+ temperature, to leave the facility and see their PCP/local hospital to get tested first before returning).

 - Patients will be given the option to wait in their vehicle and be called when we are ready to begin the exam.

 - Personal protective equipment (everyone required to wear a face covering/mask which is provided when necessary).

 - If you are picking up glasses, we would be happy to deliver them curbside to you.